rails/rails/guides/source/generators.md

 In this guide you will:

-* Learn how to see which generators are available in your application
+* Learn how to see which generators are available in your application.
-* Create a generator using templates
+* Create a generator using templates.
-* Learn how Rails searches for generators before invoking them
+* Learn how Rails searches for generators before invoking them.
-* Customize your scaffold by creating new generators
+* Customize your scaffold by creating new generators.
-* Customize your scaffold by changing generator templates
+* Customize your scaffold by changing generator templates.
-* Learn how to use fallbacks to avoid overwriting a huge set of generators
+* Learn how to use fallbacks to avoid overwriting a huge set of generators.
-* Learn how to create an application template
+* Learn how to create an application template.

 --------------------------------------------------------------------------------